 5. Hope for Sleep. :) We found that even if he was super tired if he had the ipad in his hands or even on with a movie on he would not go to sleep.
 He still screams every time he goes down for a nap at home- pounds on the door once and then crashes, so basically he needed to do the same thing in the car.
 We would take the ipad away, he would cry, get quiet a few minutes later and then pass out.
 For the most part he kept his same nap and nighttime sleep schedule even when we were in the car which was great!

-6. Get THIS snack & play tray.
-It's only $10 and it makes worlds of difference when eating, coloring or playing with cars.
+6. Get THIS snack & play tray or THIS one.
+It makes worlds of difference when eating, coloring or playing with cars.
 I really liked it.

 All in all I think we got pretty lucky.
 I also have an 8 month old who is at this angel stage where she is pretty much content all the time unless she's hungry or poopy.
 I took a bag of baby toys and would rotate them, she had a couple different moments of screams telling us she was tired of being in her car seat, but pretty much she slept most of the time and was entertained by watching her big brother next to her the rest of the time.
 Keeping Max occupied wasn't nearly as bad as I thought it was going to be and although it was ALOT of driving, I would do it again, and you'll see why below....